kivy/kivent/README.md

 scroll down for extra detailed installation instructions

 KivEnt is split into modules, the core module, 'kivent_core', is dependent only on Kivy.

-Other modules may have other dependecies, listed her:
+Other modules may have other dependecies, listed here:

 kivent_cymunk:
 The cymunk module requires Cymunk in order to run: